fgheysels/iotedge-opcua-publisher/readme.md

 - EventHub (IoT Hub will route data to an EventHub)
 - Timeseries Insights

-Deploy the ARM template that is found in .\src\arm
+Deploy the ARM template that is found in `.\src\arm`.
+This ARM template will deploy the required resources.

 This can be done via the Azure Portal (Deploy a custom Template) or via the following command: